 A Welcome Message from the Director

 In high school I played football, basketball, and baseball, with grades that satisfied my parents enough to allow me the freedom I needed to enjoy high school and make my own mistakes.
-On and off the field, my high school years were no stranger to conflict, but mentors like my football coach and a history teacher helped me learn how to prevent or resolve the conflicts we encounter routinely in our lives, from conflicts at my first job working as a janitor to those working as a correctional officer in the county jail.
+On and off the field, my high school years were no stranger to conflict, but mentors like my football coach and a history teacher helped me learn how to prevent or resolve the conflicts we encounter routinely in our lives.

 At UMass-Amherst I majored in Economics and Chinese Language, spent a summer working through my church repairing retired coal miners’ homes in West Virginia and lived in China for three years.
 I flipped burgers, poured drinks, got around by bike only, and made over-stuffed grinders to pay my way through college.
 College is a life-changing experience for most, and I was no exception.
 Again, I met instructors (and housemates) who helped me to understand the nature of conflict, personal and political, and how to reframe conflicts productively.